Skip to content

 async fn reconcile(foo: Arc<Foo>, ctx: Arc<Data>) -> Result<Action, Error>

-Note that the reconcile span should be the root span in the context of a controller.
-A reconciliation starting is the root of the chain: nothing called into the controller to reconcile an object, this happens regularly automatically.
+Note that the reconcile span should generally be the root span in the context of a controller.
+A reconciliation starting is generally the root of the chain, and since the reconcile fn is invoked by the runtime, nothing significant sits above it.

 Higher levels spans